 What the research team has concluded is that mythical or real, this Maya female was extremely important to the people of Naachtun.
 Stela typically portray kings, and if a woman is present, she is usually a mother or a wife, not a main protagonist.
 In addition stela were usually found on the outside of Maya buildings.
 “The fact that her stela was put inside this structure is something that is very rare,” Reese-Taylor explains.
 “That is reserved for really important historical figures or founders of dynasties.”

 An attack from a neighboring city may explain why the stela was buried inside the temple.
 The glyphs on the back of the monument have been completely cut off and the sides hacked away.
 In times of conflict the ancient Maya would try and erase their enemies’ history by attacking stela and destroying glyphs.
 Perhaps the damage to the Lady Completion Flower stela was the result of such an attack, and afterwards the stela was moved to the temple where it was buried with a complete set of dedicatory offerings.
 Such burials were always associated with really important historical figures and females were not normally treated that way.
 “This represents an extraordinary event in the history of Naachtun and we were really lucky to find it,” Reese-Taylor says.

-Published in Americas Magazine by Chris Hardman
+Published in Americas magazine, March-April 2006, by Chris Hardman